TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Introduction/Index.rst

 With Extbase persistence or with other ORM approaches, you may run into performance problems.
 The database tables are mapped to "Model" objects which are acquired via "Repository" classes.
 This often means more is fetched, mapped and allocated than necessary.
-Especially if there are large tables and or many relations, this may cause performance problems.
+Especially if there are large tables and/or many relations, this may cause performance problems.
 Some can be circumvented by using "lazy initialization" which is supported within Extbase.